Borough of Manhattan Community College: Academics

-The college has won multiple awards from the CUNY system as well as other institutions for its ability to grant Associate's Degrees at an impressive rate and to foster continuing education at senior colleges.
-With a respectable teacher-to-student ratio, significant public and private funding, and a central location in New York City, the learning experience has been covered by many publications and studied by experts.

-However, BMCC also suffers from a large rise in remedial education, lack of freshman retention, and overcrowding.
+BMCC has also recorded a large rise in remedial education, lack of freshman retention, and overcrowding.
 Due to its larger base of capital compared to most other two-year colleges, expansion of new campuses during the rebuilding of Fiterman Hall was possible.
-Several trailers are still used as classrooms to this day in order to help expand capacity.
+Several trailers are still used as classrooms to help expand capacity.
 Internal programs have also been created or expanded to help with academic advisement, provide online access for registration, transferring to other colleges, and job placement.

-A diverse student base, some of whom had immigrated to America shortly before enrolling, also makes tailoring a viable solution difficult.
-Improving the retention and graduation rate as well as the increased financial and academic burdens of a remedial program still remain a considerable problem.
+BMCC also has a diverse student base, some of whom had immigrated to America shortly before enrolling.
+Among other issues are improving the retention and graduation rate, as well as the increased financial and academic burdens of a remedial program.

-The Center for Career Development (CCD) provides students with comprehensive career planning services.
-Its professional career counselors assist students in making informed decisions about an area of study; research occupations that match their personal interests; write a resume; practice interviewing, and help them prepare as candidates for internships and employment.
-Students also learn to clarify their career goals, develop effective communication and interpersonal skills, conduct job searches, and develop a digital portfolio for employers to view as evidence of their skills, accomplishments and professional qualifications.
-In addition, CCD partners with New York Needs You, the New York office of America Needs You, to host career-oriented events and seminars to bring industry insights to its students.

 Campus

 Borough of Manhattan Community College's four main campuses are in the Tribeca, Civic Center, and Financial District neighborhood of Lower Manhattan.
 BMCC occasionally hosts the Tribeca Film Festival's ceremonies and films.
 The main campus on 4.28 acres is located in Chambers Street, North Moore Street and covers a four block radius.
 It houses a swimming pool and gymnasium as well as technical facilities, computer laboratories, and a media centre.